 As a condition dementia can be very varied.
 The symptoms differ greatly depending on which stage of the condition your loved one is at, and can also vary greatly from person to person.
 As the condition progresses, you might notice a number of behavioural and physical changes that require different care approaches.Request a callback Email us

 What is dementia care?

 While there is currently no known cure for dementia, plenty can be done to support your loved one living with the condition, to ensure that they are able to continue living fulfilling, happy, and comfortable lives.
 One of the main focuses of dementia care is allowing your relative to continue living in their own home, but still receive the assistance they need.

 Dementia care is entirely personalised and tailored to your specific needs, but it often includes:

 - Personal care

 - Completing errands and shopping tasks

-Consistent care is vital when supporting an individual who is living with dementia, so carers will work to a specific routine to avoid confusion while ensuring continuity.
+Consistent care is vital when supporting an individual who is living with dementia, so our Bristol home care team will work to a specific routine to avoid confusion while ensuring continuity.